1.3.2 Bylaws of the Board of Trustees

 Section 13: Special Committees

-Special committees may be chosen by the board or appointed by the chair to serve the board or its officers at any time such committees may be desirable.
+Special committees may be chosen by the board, upon recommendation by the chair if desired, to serve the board or its officers at any time such committees may be desirable.

 The degrees granted by the College shall be such as may from time to time be authorized by the Board of Regents of the University of the State of New York.
 Eligibility for earned and honorary degrees shall be granted only with the approval of the faculty and the Board of Trustees.